-Boron’s Bohr Model is made up of a nucleus with six neutrons and 5 protons.
+The boron Model comprises a nucleus with six neutrons and 5 protons.
 Two electron shells, namely K-shell and L-shell, surround the nucleus.
 Additionally, there are 3 electrons in the outermost shell of the Bohr diagram, which are the valence electrons.

 Bohr Model of Boron

-Drawing the Bohr Atom Using the Bohr model
+Drawing the Boron Atom Using the Bohr Model

-- Take a look at the atomic number of an atom to find the number of protons.
+- Look at the atomic number of an atom to find the number of protons.

 The number of neutrons in an atom = Atomic mass of the atom – Number of protons in an atom (N = A – Z)